scurfman/ImageJ-ColorThreshold/README.md

 # ImageJ-ColorThreshold

 This repository contains macro programs for color thresholding RGB images.
 In order for the RGB image to be thresholded using a macro, it has to be converted to a HSB (Hue, Saturation, Brightness) Image.
+All macros will run the measure function at the end.

 **This macro does NOT work for the batch measure.**